 Regarding a psychological injury, an adjustment disorder is not considered a recognised psychological illness.
-The majority of the time, you will need to satisfy that you have PTSD arising from the motor vehicle accident to prove that your injury is non-minor.
+Most of the time, you will need to satisfy that you have PTSD from the motor vehicle accident to prove that your injury is non-minor.

 If you disagree with the insurance companies’ decision, you should immediately contact an accredited specialist in personal injury law.

 You will need to make an application to the Personal Injury Commission.

 4. Make sure your general practitioner records all your injuries and problems from the motor vehicle accident.

 It is critical that after any injury in a car accident, you consult your general practitioner as soon as possible and ensure that they record in your clinical records all injuries, problems, and symptoms you have, no matter how minor.

 Often hospitals and doctors concentrate on the most significant injury at the time of presentation and ignore or play down any other aches and pains you may have.
 Minor injuries can sometimes get worse, and if your doctor does not record them, this can cause problems later in a claim.
 For example, you sustained a neck injury in a car accident.
 You also have a slight niggling injury to your shoulder, but your GP does not record the shoulder injury.
 The insurer will say that you never sustained an injury to your shoulder in the accident.
 Unless it is recorded in your general practitioner’s notes within days of the accident, this can be a problem.